Albert Margai: Coup d'état

 Margai's opponent Siaka Stevens achieved a small parliamentary majority and he was sworn in as the third Prime Minister of Sierra Leone by Governor-General Sir Henry Lightfoot Boston.
 Margai's friend and ally Brigadier David Lansana, who was the Commander of Sierra Leone's Armed Forces at the time, arrested both Stevens and Lightfoot Boston.
 He declared martial law, dismissed the election results and proclaimed himself the interim Governor-General.

 Counter coup

 In April 1968, a group of noncommissioned officers staged a counter coup in an attempt to restore the democratic process to Sierra Leone.
 The so-called Sergeants' Coup was led by Lieutenant Colonel Ambrose Patrick Genda who Margai had fired in 1967.
-Eight member of the officers formed the National Reformation Council and elected Brigadier John Bangura to the post of acting Governor-General of Sierra Leone.
+Eight members of the officers' corps formed the National Reformation Council and elected Brigadier John Bangura as acting Governor-General of Sierra Leone.
 A staunch democrat, Bangura re-instated Siaka Stevens because he had won the election.